zkLinkProtocol/zklink-contracts/docs/SecurityCheck.md

 T3 - Check for correct inheritance, keep it simple and linear (SWC-125)

-T4 - Constructor should not be exsited in proxyed contract
+T4 - Constructor should not be existed in proxyed contract

 T5 - Right-To-Left-Override control character not used (SWC-130)